Many tell us what to think. I ask my readers to be skeptical. Question me and others.

 None of the European countries has any claim to the Russian territory.
 Because of Russia’s natural resources and size, every European nation is interested in peaceful economic cooperation with it.
 In the business-minded world, no one can benefit from harming Russian interests if they are within Russia itself.
 We have a problem when Russia uses its military might to impose its will on other sovereign nations.
 No one considered Ukraine joining NATO until it became clear that, without NATO protection, Ukraine might be wiped out by Russia.

-NATO military presence in the former Soviet Bloc countries was symbolic until the Russian invasion in Georgia in 2007, followed by Russian aggression in Ukraine in 2014.
+NATO’s military presence in the former Soviet Bloc countries was symbolic until the Russian invasion of Georgia in 2007, followed by Russian aggression in Ukraine in 2014.
 Russia claims that Ukraine joining NATO would justify Russia’s military presence in Caribbean countries at the American back door.
 Putin speculates about actions far away but pretends he does not see his enormous advantage over NATO just under his nose.
 It is in the Kaliningrad region.
 It is a small piece of Russia’s territory squeezed between Poland and Lithuania, NATO member nations.
 From there, Russian missiles have a shorter distance to Warsaw, Berlin, Prague, or Copenhagen than any potential NATO missiles from the territory of Ukraine to Moscow.
 If Russia worries about Ukraine joining NATO, the answer is that as soon as the Kaliningrad enclave is demilitarized, Ukraine’s membership in NATO is up for discussion.

 From Encyclopedia Britannica